helixarch/debtap/README.md

     -w  --wipeout     Wipeout versions from all dependencies, conflicts etc.
     -p  --pkgbuild    Additionally generate a PKGBUILD file -P  --Pkgbuild    Generate a PKGBUILD file only
-    -o  --output      Output directory for generated package and/or pkgbuild (optional) -v  --version     Print version
+    -o  --output      Output directory for generated package and/or PKGBUILD (optional) -v  --version     Print version